onethawt/idaplugins-list/README.md

 * [Sig Maker](https://tuts4you.com/download.php?view.3263): Can create sigs automatically and has a wide variety of functions (might be unstable on IDA 6.2).

+* [Simulator](https://github.com/nihilus/IDASimulator): IDASimulator is a plugin that extends IDA's conditional breakpoint support, making it easy to augment / replace complex executable code inside a debugged process with Python code.

 * [Snippt Detector](https://github.com/zaironne/SnippetDetector): Snippet Detector is an IDA Python scripts project used to detect snippets from 32bit disassembled files. snippet is the word used to identify a generic sequence of instructions (at the moment a snippet is indeed a defined function).
 The aim of the tool is to collect many disassembled snippets inside a database for the detection process.

 * [Snowman Decompiler](http://derevenets.com/): Snowman is a native code to C/C++ decompiler.
 Standalone and IDA Plugin.
 [Source Code](https://github.com/yegord/snowman)